dipal0708/keypade-node-cli/README.md

 ```
 ## Installation

-Use the package manager ## npm to install foobar.
+Use the package manager ## npm to install.

 ```bash
 npm link